astroidex/foss4g-2019-workshop-postgresql-postgis-for-beginners-aemde/foss4g-2019-workshop-postgresql-postgis-for-beginners-aemde.md

 ### Excercise 3: Use the utility program createdb to create a database via command line

-* check the PostGIS Quickstart and see how the dabase demo was created
+* check the PostGIS Quickstart and see how the database demo was created
 * https://live.osgeo.org/en/quickstart/postgis_quickstart.html
 * PostgreSQL provides utility programs like **_createdb_** and **_dropdb_** to communicate with the database